cilium/cilium/Documentation/architecture.rst

   containers in the cluster.
 These APIs also expose monitoring capabilities to gain additional visibility into network forwarding and filtering behavior.

 * Gathers metadata about each new container that is created.
-In particular, it grabs identity metadata like container/pod labels, which are used to identify endpoints in Cilium security policies.
+In particular, it queries identity metadata such as container/pod labels, which are used to identify endpoints in Cilium security policies.

 * Interacts with the container platforms network plugin to perform IP address management (IPAM), which controls what IPv4 and IPv6 addresses